timothycdc/tchungblog/exampleSite/content/blog/angle-between-two-vectors-formula-proof.md

 Well, that concludes a little bit of proofing for today.
 Stay tuned for more maths posts!

-edit: This is more of a derivation than a proof.
+edit: This is more of a derivation than a proof. ([see more](https://www.quora.com/What-is-the-difference-between-a-proof-and-a-derivation?))